Hiroaki Sakurai: Style

 According to Hatsuki Tsuji, Sakurai is described as someone who has good qualities, but who can be conceited.
 He often uses voice actors such as Mika Kanai and Kaori Nazuka in his directorial projects.

 Inspired by the direction of Akitaro Daichi and Tatsuo Sato, who were part of Akazukin Chachas rotation of directors, Sakurai was too elaborate in his direction and was unable to adhere to the limited number of sheets, resulting in constant deficits and driving Film Magic into bankruptcy.
 However, Takaaki Wada, who was in charge of key animation in certain episodes, claims that Sakurai, Wada and the other animators ignored the president's advice and got carried away, and that the bankruptcy was their own fault.

 Sakurai is known for his love of the ukulele and for carrying one with him at all times, even to the studios.
 In addition, the soundtrack for Cromartie High School features music by the progressive rock band Bi Kyo Ran, who are from the same town as him and of whom he was a fan for many years, and also worked with the band as a bassist, later becoming a full member.
-He also played bass in the ending song "Dynamite★I-N-G" for TV Tokyo's Di Gi Charat Nyo! and performed a solo part.
+He also played bass in the opening song "Dynamite★I-N-G" for TV Tokyo's Di Gi Charat Nyo! and performed a solo part.
 He stated that he had nine left-handed basses at the time.